Chennault International Airport: Origins

 In May 1943, the 336th Bombardment Group (Medium) was activated as a B-26 Marauder Replacement Training Unit.
-The 418th Bomb Group (Light) was also established in August as an A-20 RTU, but it never was manned or equipped.
+The 418th Bomb Group (Light) was also established in August as an A-20 RTU, but it never was staffed or equipped.
 At the end of the war, Lake Charles AAF was designated as a permanent installation, and the 47th Bombardment Group (Light) was reassigned from the closing Seymour-Johnson Field, in North Carolina.
 The 47th flew the A-26 Invader light bomber.

 Budget cuts in 1946 forced the inactivation of the 47th Bomb Group, and the airfield was inactivated on 31 December.
 The airfield was reassigned to Air Technical Service Command for disposition.
 It subsequently was turned over to the City of Lake Charles on 28 February 1947.

 Strategic Air Command

 44th Bombardment Wing

 When the Korean War began in 1950 a cadre was formed to reactivate the 44th Bombardment Wing at March Air Force Base, California.
 The Wing's activation at March followed by a reassignement to the recently reactivated Lake Charles AFB in July 1951, where the wing became operational and was assigned to Fifteenth Air Force, 12th Air Division.

 Lake Charles AFB was reactivated in February, and a crash project was undertaken to bring the World War II facility up to SAC standards for B-29 Superfortress operations.
 The first B-29 arrived on 1 September, and until August 1952, the 44th Bomb Wing served as operational training unit for B-29 aircrews and maintenance personnel for Far East Air Forces.
 From 10 October 1951 to 15 May 1952, the 44th trained all elements of the 68th Strategic Reconnaissance Wing.

 Operational squadrons of the 44th Bombardment Group were the 44th, 66th, 67th and 68th Bombardment squadrons.
 Re-equipped with operational B-29s, the wing became a first-line strategic bombardment wing in August 1952.
-In April 1953, the addition of the Boeing KC-97 Stratotanker equipped 44th Air Refueling Squadron added an air-refueling mission to the wing.
+In April 1953, the 44th Air Refueling Squadron added an air-refueling mission to the wing with the addition of a Boeing KC-97 Stratotanker.

 In 1953, the wing traded in its propeller-driven bombers and received the B-47E Stratojet.
 Participating in SAC Operation Reflex deployments with the B-47, the 44th deployed at Sidi Slimane AB, French Morocco, 19 January-22 February.
 1953 and 19 April.-17 June.
 1954.
 A fourth B-47 squadron, the 506th was added on 1 December 1958.

 On 15 June 1960, the 44th was taken off operational status and was discontinued.
 Its squadrons were inactivated.
 The wing was transferred without personnel or equipment to Ellsworth AFB, South Dakota on 24 November 1961, being redesignated the 44th Strategic Missile Wing.